 With that said, every scenario is different and the methods that made my practice successful may not be effective for all practices.
 For this reason, I interview other Cash-pay Physical Therapy practice owners to gather as wide a variety of useful information as possible.
 Over time this site will become a larger and larger resource for anyone considering or already running a Cash-based PT practice.
 If you have a Cash practice, please let me know and share your knowledge and experiences with our colleagues!

 I attended The University of Texas where I was a Diver on the National Champion UT Swimming and Diving Team.
 After graduating with High Honors in Kinesiology, I attended The University of St. Augustine due to its reputation as a leader in Manual Therapy training.
 In 2005, I earned my Doctorate in Physical Therapy, and graduated Valedictorian of my class.
 Aside from acquiring the certification in Manual Therapy (MTC), I earned one for Strength and Conditioning (CSCS) though to be honest I didn’t feel it was worth the ongoing cost to maintain it, so I let it go.

 When I’m not running my practice or working on this site/eBook, I try to enjoy the exciting things that Austin, TX has to offer and I love to travel as well.
-I have wonderful friends and an amazing girlfriend who keep me from working too much, and for this I’m very grateful.
+I have wonderful friends and an amazing wife who keep me from working too much, and for this I’m very grateful.
 My family is a little spread out with my mother’s side in the US and my father’s side in Australia.
 I have a brother in Berlin and a brother in Nashville (who is also a Physical Therapist).
 Though I’m currently far from the ocean, I absolutely love surfing and just about anything to do with water sports.
 Life is good and I’m a lucky man.